jiechen2358/FaceAging-by-cycleGAN/gender_age_classification/README.md

 ## Notes
    * For Age Classification, actually, there is some overfittin.
 For this very first version, it if fine.
 Will keep working on the project and keep improving it.
    * For Gender, only trained on young male and female.
+   * This classifier a very early verion project.
+The code structure will be improved.
+More functions and comments will be added.

 ## References